Australian chiropractors are five-year university trained, are government registered and regulated healthcare professionals.

 Currently there are four universities and one college in Australia that have chiropractic degree programs.

-RMIT University in Melbourne, Victoria offers a Bachelor of Health Science (Chiropractic) – 3-year undergraduate program followed by a Master of Clinical Chiropractic – 2 year postgraduate program.
+RMIT University in Melbourne, Victoria offers a Bachelor of Health Science/Bachelor of Applied Science (Chiropractic).

 Macquarie University in Sydney, New South Wales has a 3 year Bachelor of Chiropractic Science which provides the basis for entry into a 2 year Master of Chiropractic.